by David Chadwell

 To place the class in my personal focus this week:

-- Find moments in the day when you can think about those verses.
+- Find moments in the day when you can think about that verse.

 Sunday morning young adult Bible class, Summer Quarter 1999